Geography of China: Agriculture

-Boundary disputes

-Territory
+Territory and boundary disputes

 The territory of China has been defined as a homeland for many different ethnic and racial groups in the country.
 However, the way that the territory has been defined varies between ethnic groups.
 In relation to the Han Chinese, the homeland has been defined by national borders which are more or less accepted internationally.
 This is because the Han Chinese are the largest population and have most influence politically than any other ethnic population in China.
 To the Han Chinese population, the territory of the country is defined by the regions of Tibet, inner Mongolia, Manchuria, and the Xinjiang Province which is the most western land of China.
 The Chinese territory is the second largest in land area and also has the longest combined land border in the world.
 However, there are many other ethnic groups in China that have their own definitions of what concerns the territory of China.

 One group of people in China are the Tibetans.
 Tibetans and the land of Tibet are considered by the Han Chinese government to be part of China and that the territory of Tibet is also part of the country.
 However, many Tibetans disagree and are protesting as well as rallying for freedom in present day.
 To this ethnic population, the territory of Tibet is not considered part of China and so is not defined as a Chinese territory.
 However, the Chinese government still consider Tibet as a territory of China which reflects the dispute in definition of Chinese territory between two ethnic groups.

 Another group of people which have a dispute in definition of territory are the Taiwanese.
 The Taiwanese people inhabit the island of Taiwan and are markedly politically different as the people of Taiwan have a free market capitalist based economy while the mainland Chinese government employ a communistic state run economy.
 There are disputes in the definition of territory between Taiwan and China as the Chinese government claims ownership over Taiwan while some Taiwanese people maintain that they are a sovereign state completely independent from the mainland Chinese government.
 These disputes have led to international controversy as many countries such as the United States of America have not officially recognized the sovereignty of Taiwan.